Posted On August 11, 2021

 You can also purchase insurance through Flat World’s third-party partner, which usually costs a fraction of the price when purchasing through the carrier.

 With freight insurance, shippers don’t need to worry about burden of proof, and sometimes, knowing that a company won’t need to go through the claims process is worth the added cost.
-Claims are also often processed faster through the insurance process.
+Shipping claims are also often processed faster through the insurance process.

 For help filing a claim, contact Flat World’s claims department at email@example.com.

-If you have questions about improving your supply chain or filing freight claims, contact us today.
+If you have questions about improving your supply chain or need help with your company’s freight claims management, contact us today.